geosoft1/tools/docs/Home.md

 * Create a git acoount on Github.
 * Open Terminal and run `./gopei -g`
-* Enter user, email and password used with Github and wait setup to complete.
+* Enter user, email and token used with Github and wait setup to complete.
 * Start LiteIDE and create new project Go1 Simple Project.
 * At name write `github.com/githubuser/projectname`
 * Open `main.go` from this project.
 * Press `` ctrl+` ``
 * Use `github new`.
-You will be asked for password twice.
+You will be asked for token.
 Now your project will magicaly became a repo on Github.
 * Use `git add filename` or simply `git add *` to add other files to your repo as you wish.
 * Use `git commit -m "-" -a` and `git push` to push files to Github.
 Note that first time you will need to use `git push origin master` but not if you use `github new` command.
 * Use `github clone githubuser/project` to clone projects.